markjnkim/es_mod/02-css/content/lesson-4-queries.md

 > DEEP DIVE: [Learn more about the viewport meta tag.](https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag)

 The page is now not only responsive, but it is completely mobile-friendly!
-We've completed what the team at Run Buddy asked us to complete for this feature, so let's cross this issue off our list and merge our working branch's finished code into `staging`!
+We've completed what the team at Run Buddy asked us to complete for this feature, so let's cross this issue off our list and merge our working branch's finished code into `develop`!

-## NEED: General video reviewing local `git merge` process, maybe use one for end of all lessons

 ## Reflection